I created two model portfolios of growth stocks, based on my investment strategy, on July 1st, 2018:

 I have run these portfolios for clients since late 2017.
 Performance has so far been excellent but varies between clients depending on individual selections and entry dates.
 Hence the need for a model portfolio to provide an objective measure of performance.

 Three months is also too short a period to give a real indication as to how the portfolios will perform in the long-term.
-We expect to hold most growth stocks for 5 to 10 years and it will take time to establish a consistent pattern.
+We expect to hold most growth stocks for 5 to 10 years.

 To access model portfolios and regular research updates on individual stocks, please visit our Subscribe page.